 Measured in terms of societal and economic transformation, Wall Street appears to have “won” the last decade.
-All their investment in political campaigns and relationship building with DC regulators really paid off.
+All their investment in political campaigns and relationship-building with DC regulators paid off.

-Guilty parties avoided prison for pervasive mortgage and derivatives fraud and even got politicians to socialize the losses via bailouts.
-More recently they have been amassing extraordinary private gains via high frequency trading, rampant market rigging, and access to unlimited Fed cash.
+Guilty parties avoided prison for a pervasive mortgage and derivatives fraud and even got politicians to socialize the losses via bailouts.
+More recently they have been amassing extraordinary private gains via high-frequency trading, rampant market rigging, and access to unlimited Fed cash.

 But the largest achievement has to be getting carte blanche to centrally plan the world’s largest economies.